 1. Drone Detector App

-It’s true that there is an app for everything.
+There is indeed an app for everything.

 This way, when a drone is within half a mile of your smartphone, the app can send you a notification about the possible intrusion.

 However, there are some technical limitations to the App.
 For example, it cannot detect drones that are using encrypted communication like most modern DJI drones.

-It’s a free app so give it a try and see how helpful it is.
+It’s a free app, so give it a try and see how helpful it is.

 2. Night Vision Cameras With Motion Detection

-This is also a simple DIY kind of set up that you can quickly put into place without needing any specialized equipment.
+This is also a simple DIY kind of setup that you can quickly put into place without needing any specialized equipment.

-Some airspace regulators like the FAA makes it compulsory for pilots to have anti-collision lights on top of drones if they are to be flown at night.
+Some airspace regulators like the FAA make it compulsory for pilots to have anti-collision lights on top of drones if they are to be flown at night.

 These lights can give away the presence of a drone around your property if you install night vision cameras and couple them with motion detection software.

 If they detect a moving/hovering drone at night, the camera motion detection system can send you an alert on your smartphone informing you about an intruding drone.

 Nice and easy.
 Right?